 Dr. Katie Haase, PhD, Associate ProfessorDr.
-Haase received her B.S. in Wildlife from Unity College in Maine, her M.S. in Conservation Biology at the State University of New York College of Environmental Science and Forestry, and her Ph.D. in Interdisciplinary Ecology from the University of Florida.
+Haase received her B.S. in Wildlife from Unity College in Maine, her M.S. in Conservation Biology at the State University of New York College of Environmental Science and Forestry, and her Ph.D. in Interdisciplinary Ecology/Wildlife Ecology and Conservation from the University of Florida.
 Dr. Haase did her post-doctoral research at Montana State University studying the energetics of white-nose syndrome in western bat species.
 She currently resides on the Board of Directors of the North American Society for Bat Research and is the faculty advisor of the APSU Student Chapter of The Wildlife Society.
 Outside of research and teaching, Dr. Haase enjoys hiking, kayaking, ice cream, R code, and awkward mammals.
-[CV; last updated 11/28/2023]
+[CV; last updated 2/4/2025]

 |